gchq/sleeper/docs/11-dev-guide.md

 ### Javadoc

 We try to ensure that all classes have Javadoc.
 Most methods should also have Javadoc.
-Private methods, as well as getters, setters and builder methods can be skipped unless there's something important to know.
+Private methods, as well as getters and setters can be skipped unless there's something important to know.

 See Oracle's standards for Javadoc: https://www.oracle.com/technical-resources/articles/java/javadoc-tool.html